teal-finance/incorruptible/README.md

 The precision of the expiration time is defined at build time with [constants in the source code][c2].
-The default encoding size is 24 bits, which gives a range of 10 years with an accuracy of 20 seconds.
+The default encoding size is 24 bits, giving a range of 10 years with an accuracy of 20 seconds.
 The [configuration constants][c1]
-allow easy decrease/increase of the storage from 1 to 4 bytes, reducing/improving the timing precision.
+allow to easily decrease/increase of the storage from 1 to 4 bytes, reducing/improving the timing precision.

-A random 32-bits padding can also be appended.
+Random padding can also be appended.
-This feature is currently disabled, but can be activated [in the source code][c2].
+This feature is currently disabled, but can be enabled [in the source code][c2].

-If the token is too long, its payload is compressed using [Snappy S2][s2].
+If the token is too long, its payload is compressed with [Snappy S2][s2].

 [s2]: https://www.reddit.com/r/golang/comments/nziwb1/s2_fully_snappy_compatible_compression_faster_and/
 [c1]: https://github.com/teal-finance/incorruptible/blob/main/format/coding/expiry.go#L13
 [c2]: https://github.com/teal-finance/incorruptible/blob/main/format/marshal.go

-Then, the whole data bytes are encrypted with AES-GCM 128 bits.
+Then, the entire data bytes are encrypted with AES-GCM 128 bits.
-This encryption adds 16 bytes including the authentication bytes.
+This encryption adds 16 bytes, including the authentication bytes.

-Finally, the cipher-text is BasE91 encoded, which produces cookie-friendly tokens at the cost of increasing the size by 19% (³⁄₁₆).
+Finally, the cipher-text is encoded with BasE91, which produces cookie-friendly tokens at the cost of increasing the size by 19% (³⁄₁₆).
-By comparison, Base64 and Ascii85 increase the size by 33% and 25% respectively.
+In comparison, Base64 and Ascii85 increase the size by 33% and 25%, respectively.

 In the end, the minimum required 3 bytes (Magic+Salt+Header) becomes a 27-bytes long _Incorruptible_ token (BasE91).